-The first family dinner in Fall, 1945, was in the cafeteria.
-Once repeated, events are well on their way toward becoming traditions.
 The Spring Concert, when the real talent of George Washington High School is displayed, was first started in 1941 to raise money for choir robes.
 Classical music and folk songs are played and sung by the orchestra, girls choral, mixed chorus, and soloists.